Reinmar von Zweter: Life

 According to his writings, he was "born at the Rhine and grown up in Austria".
 He started his work as a poet around 1227 in Austria.
 Living under Leopold VI of Austria and Frederick II, Duke of Austria, his writings indicate a stay in Bohemia under Venceslas I of Bohemia.
 Apparently, Reinmar was continuously on the move after 1241.
 His last confirmed writing dates to 1248.

 Work

+The Oxford Dictionary of the Middle Ages notes that von Zweter composed the work Sangspruchdichtung and “a single Leich (lai/lay)”, as well as “more than two hundred twelve-line, single-stanza songs.”

 He is considered an important poet, between Walther von der Vogelweide and Heinrich Frauenlob.

 Cultural references

-He is featured as a minor character in Richard Wagner's opera Tannhäuser, alongside other poets of the time such as the aforementioned Walther von der Vogelweide and Wolfram von Eschenbach.
+von Zweter is featured as a minor character in Richard Wagner's opera Tannhäuser, alongside other poets of the time such as the aforementioned Walther von der Vogelweide and Wolfram von Eschenbach.

+A portion of his “Leich” is quoted in the Umberto Eco novel The Name of the Rose.